Aaptha0204/Spam_email_detection/README.md

 # spam_email_detection
-Classifies whether the email is a spam using sklearn's naive Bayes algorithm.
+Classifies whether the email is a spam using sklearn's Naive Bayes model algorithm.

 You need to upload the file from your google drive.
 Therefore make sure the "spam.csv" file is IN your drive.